 We gave second- and third-grade teachers the simple sheet below with some sticky notes.
 As teachers flipped through their data, they’d write a possible focus for a strategy lesson group at the top of a sticky note and put a student’s name underneath it.
 As they looked across more students, they were able to add names to strategy lesson sticky notes they had already made or create new notes.

 We emphasized that having six strategy groups would carry the teacher for many weeks of strategy lessons because each group would likely lead to additional groups.
 Some students would need reteaching, or the work they did during the strategy lesson would give the teacher ideas about other next steps.

-Providing the teachers with time to analyze their data helped reinforce the reason they’re collecting it in the first place.
+Providing the teachers with time to analyze their data helped reinforce the reason they were collecting it in the first place.
 We also provided support to any teachers who needed it as they began using the data to inform their instruction.
 Giving them the time to do it also helped lessen the feeling that it was one more thing they were expected to find time for in their already busy days.
 All teachers walked away from the meetings with plans for strategy lessons that were responsive to the needs of their students.